wp-plugins/metronet-profile-picture/readme.txt

 = How do you set a user profile image? =

 1. Visit the profile page you would like to edit.
-2. Click "Upload or Change Profile Picture"
-3. Upload a new image and select "Set profile image", which will save the image.
+2. Click on the profile picture to add, edit, or remove the profile picture.

 To override an avatar, select the "Override Avatar?" checkbox and save the profile page.